jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/05_binary_operations_4.rst

             return True
         return False

-  the test is green again
+  the test passes

 * the ``negate_second`` :ref:`function<functions>` returns :ref:`True<test_what_is_true>` in the two cases where ``q`` is :ref:`False<test_what_is_false>`, I add a `return statement`_ to show this

   .. code-block:: python
-    :lineno-start: 69
+    :lineno-start: 67
     :emphasize-lines: 2

     def negate_second(p, q):